 On the inside view, not only the world at large but even your own body is determinate only where observed.
 The reason is the same as it is for the rest of the world.
 This is because your world hologram, the reality experienced here and now, exists in versions of your physical body which are not identical.
 In this reality, the many-worlds reality, you exist simultaneously in versions of the world in which, for instance, the specific arrangement of minor blood vessels inside your tissues is different.
 The net result is that in the world you encounter, the world superposition, their arrangement is indeterminate.

 Naturally, there is no ordinary physical reality in which this is the case.
 In physical reality, each version of your body is a real, ordinary, determinate body, with blood pumping through the network of blood vessels, all of which have real and specific arrangements.
 But your world is the superposition of all the worlds in which your world hologram exists.
 Effectively, as a result, even your body is indeterminate except where observed.
 The situation is just like the butterfly image in World Superposition.
-Just as only the central section of the body of the butterfly is determinate in your world, so too only what you have observed of yourself is determinate, and all the details you have never observed, such as those little blood vessels, are indeterminate: a superimposed sum of all the ways it could be.
+Just as only the central section of the body of the butterfly is determinate in your world, so too only what you have observed of yourself is determinate.
+And all the details you have never observed, such as those little blood vessels, are indeterminate.
+Anything about your body you have never observed is the superimposed sum of all the ways it could be.

-The world hologram is the record of experiences.
-Naturally, therefore, all the memory of one’s life is contained in the world hologram.
-But so too is the particular way one processes information.
+The important point is that the world hologram contains not only the record of experiences, but also the particular way one processes information.
 As Deutsch states, all our mental capabilities are expressed in the virtual reality of the world hologram:

 … every last scrap of our knowledge ― including our knowledge of the non-physical worlds of logic, mathematics and philosophy, and of imagination, fiction, art and fantasy ― is encoded in the form of programs for the rendering of those worlds on our brain’s own virtual-reality generator.
 (1997, 121)